li2268/STAT628HW2/README.md

 app.R is the R code which used to build a application called Body Fat Calculator based on our model.
 You can use it in this website.[Body Fat Calculator]（https://yuxiao2268.shinyapps.io/BodyFat/）

+1-6.png are images of data processing and model diagnosis.

 Summary.pdf is our brieef report of this project in which we described our motivation, model selection, statistical analysis, model diagnosis and model strengths and weaknesses.